asottile-archive/pymonkey/README.md

 pymonkey
 ========

-Register import hook monkeypatches and run python programs
+A tool for applying monkeypatches to python executables.

 ### Installation